 Heat an oven to 180C.

 Bake for around 30 minutes until the pastry is golden brown and the filling is softly set.
 Allow to cool for 10 minutes before serving.
-I served this with my French new potatoes with wild garlic and spring greens with toasted hazelnuts and lemon.
+I served this with one my French new potatoes with wild garlic and spring greens with toasted hazelnuts and lemon.